About the Journal

 The Journal of Contemporary History is referenced in the following publications:

-Croatian Bibliography, Series B; Central and Eastern European Online Library (CEEOL); Historical Abstracts (EBSCOhost); International Bibliography of the Social Sciences (IBSS); Web of Science Core Collection, Emerging Sources Citation Index (ESCI).
+Croatian Bibliography, Series B; Central and Eastern European Online Library (CEEOL); European Reference Index for the Humanities and the Social Sciences (ERIH PLUS); Historical Abstracts (EBSCOhost); International Bibliography of the Social Sciences (IBSS); Web of Science Core Collection, Emerging Sources Citation Index (ESCI).

 Our call for papers is always open, and manuscripts are sent to the Editorial Board exclusively at the web address: http://csp.isp.hr/?journal=CSP.
 In case of problems, authors can contact the Editorial Board via email.